NeuronAddict/pyic/README.md

 <br /><br /><p>[-] No results</p>
 ```

-What have we do? we have quickly tested that the response is different when assertion is true or false.
+What have we do? we have quickly tested that the response is different whether our assertion is true or false.
 During an audit, we can also quickly send the code that generate the rb to our team.

 ### 3 Exploit